Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Experiments

 \subsection{Deblurring NVS experiment}

 In this experiment, we compared our method with recent RGB-based and ERGB-based deblurring NVS works, and the quantitative results are shown in \cref {tab:2}.
-Our See-NeRF achieves significant performance improvements, especially on the LPIPS, proving that our proposed event and RGB mapping fields effectively bridge the difference between the scene radiance and the sensor output, thereby strengthening the use of non-ideal data to reconstruct the sharp 3D scene representation. \cref{fig:6} shows that See-NeRF successfully recovers the blue eyes and two pink cheek dots of the rabbit, while the best ERGB-based methods E\textsuperscript{3}NeRF miss these subtle details.
-The results of the best RGB-based method, DP-NeRF, are inferior due to the lack of event enhancement.
+Our See-NeRF achieves significant performance improvements, especially on the LPIPS, proving that our proposed event and RGB CRF models effectively bridge the sensor-physics discrepancy, strengthening the use of non-ideal data to reconstruct the sharp 3D scene. \cref{fig:7} shows that See-NeRF successfully recovers the blue eyes and two pink cheek dots of the rabbit, while the best ERGB-based deblurring NVS method E\textsuperscript{3}NeRF misses these subtle details.
+The results of the best RGB-based deblurring NVS method, DP-NeRF, are inferior due to the lack of event enhancement.